Share

 “We have to be honest with people,” he said.
 “The goal is to increase affordable insurance availability.
 But there’s a gap between what sounds good and what can actually work.”

-The Sustainable Insurance Strategy doesn’t just focus on high-risk wildfire zones.
-It also includes economically distressed communities, where the premium-to-income ratio is disproportionately high.
+The Sustainable Insurance Strategy doesn’t focus solely on wildfire-prone areas.
+It also includes economically distressed communities where premiums consume a disproportionate share of household income.

 “That’s the great debate,” Lackey replied.
 “What’s fair to one person isn’t fair to another.
 What we need is something manageable — realistic — that provides necessary protection at a reasonable cost.”

-The challenge, he explained, is that the people most exposed to risk often have the least ability to pay.
+The dilemma, he explained, is that those most exposed to risk are often the least able to absorb rising insurance costs.

 “That’s the dilemma,” he said.
 “And it’s very real.
 People are worried — and they should be.”